New England ski areas offer a diverse range of skiing, snowboarding, tubing, and other snow sports.

 More: Skiing and snowboarding lessons for kids and adults, lodge with a big stone fireplace and home-cooked food

-What's special: Excellent family-oriented place with a special focus on teaching beginners, affordable rates; managed by Farmington Ski Club with special rates and privileges for members
+What's special: Excellent family-oriented place with a special focus on teaching beginners, affordable rates; owned and operated by Farmington Ski Club with special rates and privileges for members

 Where to stay: Hotels near Titcomb